Richmond, California: Climate

-Richmond, like much of the coastal East Bay, enjoys a very mild Mediterranean climate year round.
+Richmond, like the rest of the East Bay, has a Mediterranean climate.
 The climate is slightly warmer than the coastal areas of San Francisco, the Peninsula, and Marin County; it is however more temperate than areas further inland.
 The average highs range from 57 to 73 °F and the lows range from 43 to 56 °F year round.
 Richmond usually enjoys an "Indian summer", and September is, on average, the warmest month.
 January is on average the coldest month.

 The highest recorded temperature in Richmond was 107 °F in September 1971 while the coldest was 24 °F in December 1990.

 The rainy season begins in late October and ends in April, with some showers in May.
 Most of the rain occurs during stronger storms which occur between November and March and drop 3.3-4.91 in of rain per month.
 January and February are the rainiest months.

 Like most of the Bay Area, Richmond is made up of several microclimates.
 Southern parts of the city and the ridges receive more fog than northern areas.
 Summer temperatures are higher in inland areas, where the moderating influence of San Francisco Bay is lessened.
 The average wind speed is 6-9 mph with stronger winds from March through August; the strongest winds are in June.
 The city also enjoys more than 80% sunshine seven months out of the year and ten months with 60% or more.
 December and January are the darkest months with about 45% average brightness.
 The city experiences virtually no snowfall, and brief hail annually.